Jim Capaldi: Traffic revival

-Capaldi (middle) in a Billboard Magazine advertisement for the Traffic album John Barleycorn Must Die in 1970.
+Capaldi (middle) in a Billboard advertisement for the Traffic album John Barleycorn Must Die in 1970.

 Capaldi formed another band with Mason, Wood, and Mick Weaver but the creative tensions that had caused Mason to leave Traffic remained and the resulting quartet lasted only until March 1969.
 In January 1970 Capaldi and Wood joined Winwood in the studio to record Winwood's solo album.
 These sessions were so successful that the three of them reformed Traffic to release the album John Barleycorn Must Die.
 They then toured the UK and the US with an expanded line-up, which would go on to produce the hit albums Welcome to the Canteen and The Low Spark of High Heeled Boys.
 The title track of the latter, a cynical treatise on the music industry, would prove to be one of Capaldi's most famous lyrics.
 In addition, "Rock and Roll Stew (part 1)", a rare instance of a Traffic song with Capaldi on lead vocal, was a minor hit in the US.